Ivcoarv/Where-is-the-math-in-Casino-Risk-of-Ruin-by-Ivan-Contreras-Arvizu/README.md

 This work also helped me revisit previous math concepts like summations and its algebra, limits, factorials, and exponential functions, and it taught me how to formulate a theoretical problem with real-world analogies.
 Although casinos going bankrupt from one lucky player is rare, the project helped me connect abstract math with practical ideas like managing risk or designing fair systems.
 Overall, I think the project was worth the effort, both technically and personally.

+## References and Their Role

+* These resources were key to helping me understand how binomial distributions work, and more importantly, how far they can go when modeling real-world scenarios.
+They gave me the tools to grasp concepts like success/failure trials and approximation methods that set the foundation for the Poisson approach later on.

+- Das, S. (2016). *A brief note on estimates of binomial coefficients*.
+[PDF](http://discretemath.imp.fu-berlin.de/DMII-2015-16/binomials.pdf)
+- FísicayMates.
+(2022, October 31). *Aproximación de Poisson en la distribución binomial* [YouTube Video].
+[Watch here](https://www.youtube.com/watch?v=AM1Lph7MDdM)
+- Matemóvil.
+(2020). *Distribución binomial | Ejercicios resueltos | Introducción* [YouTube Video].
+[Watch here](https://www.youtube.com/watch?v=-XxZGvNClkg)

+* This group of sources helped me move beyond binomial logic and into Poisson territory.
+They guided me through the transition to the Poisson approximation, including understanding exponential identities and how limits help simplify complex probability formulas.
+Without these, simplifying the binomial model and understanding how it behaves as trials approach infinity wouldn’t have been possible.

+- FísicayMates.
+(2019, October 9). *Distribución de Poisson | ¿Cuándo usarla? | Ejercicio resuelto*.
+[YouTube Video](https://www.youtube.com/watch?v=sloXWU-TmDc)
+- Teachoo. *Limits Formula Sheet - Chapter 13 Class 11 Maths Formulas*.
+[Link](https://www.teachoo.com/9725/1564/Limits-Formula-Sheet/category/Limits---Limit-exists/)
+- Math Easy Solutions.
+(2014, May 6). *e^x as a Limit*.
+[YouTube Video](https://www.youtube.com/watch?v=n0VFDT3ZObY)
+- OpenStax.
+(2013). *4.4 Distribución de Poisson - Introducción a la estadística empresarial*.
+[Link](https://openstax.org/books/introducci%C3%B3n-estad%C3%ADstica-empresarial/pages/4-4-distribucion-de-poisson)

+* These articles gave me the real-world grounding I needed to understand how the **house edge** works in practice.
+They don’t just define it they show how it affects gamblers over time, and how it ensures casinos remain profitable in the long run.
+Their explanations helped me connect math to reality, making that part of the model more meaningful.

+- Maverick, J. B. (2023, September 18). *Why Does the House Always Win?
+A Look at Casino Profitability*.
+Investopedia.
+[Read here](https://www.investopedia.com/articles/personal-finance/110415/why-does-house-always-win-look-casino-profitability.asp)
+- Mirroman, T., & Ward, B. (2025, April 23). *Everything you need to know about house edge in gambling*.
+Racingpost.com.
+[Read here](https://www.racingpost.com/online-casino/articles/what-is-the-house-edge-in-gambling/)